danafintech/DanaSDKDemo/README.md

 ## Step 2: Add Required Dependencies

-The Liveliness SDK requires the following dependencies.
+The SDK requires the following dependencies.
 Add them to your `build.gradle.kts` file inside the `dependencies` block:

    ```kotlin